CodyMcCammon/Analyzing-Baseball-Data-with-R/README.md

 # Analyzing-Baseball-Data-with-R
-Repository for my progress through Analyzing Baseball Data with R (First Edition) by Max Marchi and Jim Albert
+Learning R, I created a repository for my progress through Analyzing Baseball Data with R (First Edition) by Max Marchi and Jim Albert